- What We Do

 |U.S. Dollars||Metric Tons|

-Food Security Situation information provided by WFP as of December 2011
+Food Security Situation information is provided by FEWS NET and WFP

 Country Specific Guidance: